hatrnuhn/hatrnuhn/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- ✍ I'm new into coding and back-end development
+- ✍ I'm new into coding and web development
-- 🦫 I'm currently learning Go and Node.js
+- 🦫 I'm currently learning HTML, CSS, and JavaScript
 - 📬 You can connect with me on [LinkedIn](https://linkedin.com/in/yusron-na-im-7b1216222/) or [Instagram](https://instagram.com/hatrnuhn)